Gm-Heathcliff/MyTools/README TOOLCHAIN.md

 the Readout.bat can be used for all file endings !

-SC= Single Converted

 for better sort of folders you can edit my mytexturesgenerator.bat

 like these

-FOR /f %%i IN (bmp.txt) DO echo custom/MyTextures/MyGameTextures/WoW/%%i"|MyTextures/MyGameTextures/WoW/%%i" >> MyGameTextures.txt
+FOR /f %%i IN (bmp.txt) DO echo custom/MyTextures/MyTexturesGames/YOURGAME/%%i"|MyTextures/MyTexturesGames/YOURGAME/%%i" >> MyTexturesGames.txt  (stay with one MyTexturesGames.txt for an better overlook!)

+JUST USE ONE MYTEXTURES GENERATOR PER FOLDER !

-If you want to put in the new Mygame Textures.txt use Mergetxt.bat!
+If you want to put in the new Textures use Mergetxt.bat for new generated lists for not loosing other entrys!